yhauxell/open-cookie-consent-banner/CONTRIBUTING.md

-# Contributing to Cookie Consent Banner
+# Contributing to Open Cookie Consent Banner

-Thank you for your interest in contributing to Cookie Consent Banner!
+Thank you for your interest in contributing to Open Cookie Consent Banner!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct